-2025 was a year for TETHYS year of consolidation thanks to the implementation of an approach that in previous years had placed methodological bases very precise, deriving from theuse of satellite data as an operational tool, capable of accompany real, measurable and verifiable decisions and actions over time.
+2025 was a year for TETHYS year of consolidation thanks to the implementation of an approach that in previous years had laid very precise methodological foundations, deriving from theuse of satellite data as an operational tool, capable of accompanying real, measurable and verifiable decisions and actions over time.

-In an agricultural context increasingly exposed to climate variability, at the pressure on water resources and to the need to reconcile production and sustainability, the work done in 2025 revolved around a key question: how to make the data useful, readable and integrable into daily agronomic practice.
+In an agricultural context increasingly exposed to climate variability, pressure on water resources and the need to reconcile production and sustainability, the work carried out in 2025 revolved around a key question: how to make the data useful, readable and integrable into daily agronomic practice.

 Agrivoltaics: From Debate to Conscious Design

-In 2025 theagrivoltaic It was one of the most present themes in the comparison with operators, technicians and designers, no longer as an abstract concept or as a promise, but as complex system that requires method, data and monitoring continuity.
+In 2025, agrivoltaics was one of the most present topics in discussions with operators, technicians and designers, no longer as an abstract concept or as a promise, but as complex system that requires method, data and monitoring continuity.

-L'integration of the TETHYS DSS into the project paths It allowed us to work on three fundamental levels:
+The integration of the TETHYS DSS into the project paths has allowed us to work on three fundamental levels:

 • Analyses ex ante of the agricultural and environmental potential of the sites

-• Definition of cultivation plans compatible with the layout and microclimate of the plants
+• Definition of compatible cultivation plans with layout and microclimate of the systems

-• Monitoring continuous agricultural activity throughout the operational life
+• Monitoring continuous of agricultural activity throughout its operational life

-The value was not so much in the single metric, but in the ability to demonstrate, with objective data, agricultural continuity, water efficiency and environmental sustainability of the plants.
+The value was not so much in the single metric, but in the possibility of demonstrate, with objective data, the agricultural continuity, water efficiency and environmental sustainability of the plants.

-A decisive step to transform theagrivoltaic from subject of debate to measurable agricultural infrastructure.
+A decisive step towards transforming agrivoltaics from a subject of debate to a measurable agricultural infrastructure.

 The role of water and continuous monitoring

-Over the course of the year it has become increasingly clear how the water management you represent one of the main risk factors – but also of optimization – for agricultural systems and it is in the research project on kiwifruit decline that this approach has found its most mature application.
+Over the course of the year it has become increasingly clear that water management represents one of the main risk factors – but also one of optimisation – for agricultural systems and it is in research project on kiwifruit mortality that this approach has found its most mature application.

-The continuous monitoring of the irrigation needs, evapotranspiration and soil moisture allowed us to identify situations of overirrigation and potential water stagnation, without highlighting immediate vegetative problems, but providing fundamental indications for the prevention of root stress.
+Continuous monitoring of irrigation needs, evapotranspiration, and soil moisture allowed us to identify situations of overirrigation and potential waterlogging, without highlighting immediate vegetative problems, but providing essential indications for the prevention of root stress.

 The experience gained in kiwi die-off project has strengthened the awareness that Without objective and continuous water control, it is not possible to evaluate either the sustainability or the effective agricultural continuity of production systems..